What is lymphedema?

 Skin infections: Repeated episodes of cellulitis are common with lymphedema.
 Cellulitis is a bacterial infection of the deeper layers of skin and the fat and soft tissue layers under the skin.

-Lymphangitis: An infection of the lymph vessels can develop, usually caused by Streptococcus bacteria.
-If left untreated, it can spread to the skin, causing cellulitis, or into the bloodstream, causing septicemia, or sepsis.
+Lymphangitis: An inflammation of the lymph vessels can develop, and when infectious, it is usually caused by a Streptococcus bacterial infection.
+If left untreated, it can spread to the skin and adjacent soft tissues, causing cellulitis, or into the bloodstream, causing bacteremia.

 Psychological effects: Lymphedema can affect the appearance, and this can have a psychological impact, especially in those who have been living with cancer.
 Lymphedema increases the risk of developing depression.